geotools/geotools/docs/user/library/xml/internal/bindings.rst

   .. note::

     A multi-valued property is an element declaration in which the "maxOccurs" attribute is greater then 1.
-In this case, the getProperty method may return a collction, an array, or an iterator for the property.
+In this case, the getProperty method may return a collection, an array, or an iterator for the property.

   The entire encoding process for a complex binding is split over these two methods.